beduffy/many-quadrupeds/README.md

-# All quadrupeds (or at least the ones I have put here)
+# All quadrupeds (or at least the ones I have put here, feel free to suggest more through issues/PRs or email me)

 - Stanford Pupper https://stanfordstudentrobotics.org/pupper and https://github.com/stanfordroboticsclub/StanfordQuadruped
 - Anymal https://twitter.com/anybotics